aws/neptune-gremlin-client/README.md

   - `clusterId` – The cluster ID of the Amazon Neptune cluster to be polled for endpoint information.
   - `pollingIntervalSeconds` – The number of seconds between polls.
   - `suspended` – Determines whether specific endpoints will be suspended (see the next section).
 Valid values are: `none`, `all`, `writer`, `reader`.

+#### Lambda reserved concurrency

+To ensure that only a small number of Lambda instances poll the Neptune Management API at the same time, set the [reserved concurrency](https://docs.aws.amazon.com/lambda/latest/dg/configuration-concurrency.html) for the Lambda to a value between `2` and `5`.
+If you don't set the reserved concurrency, a large number of simulataneous requests to the Lambda from clients can trigger throttling exceptions.

 #### Suspending endpoints using the AWS Lambda proxy